2

 The handlebars on the S22i offer multiple grips, including the close narrow grip as well as the wider, more distal option (or 3rd position, which is often used when standing).

-Most spin bikes come with multi grip handlebars these days, so that’s not a huge deal.
+Most bikes come with multi grip handlebars these days, so that’s not a huge deal.
 What I do like about the S22i is how thick the handlebars are.

 I’ve learned that the thicker the handles are, the more comfortable they are during your workouts.
 Especially if you have sensitive, quasi-arthritic wrists like me.